 More recently, he set up Izele, an online social network for conservation areas and organisations that lets people share news, information and maps with their visitors, neighbours and project partners.

-Bob is also an Honorary Senior Fellow at the United Nations Environment Programme – World Conservation Monitoring Centre, a Director of the Current Conservation Community Interest Company, on the Editorial Board of the journal Oryx and a member of the IUCN’s Species Survival Commission and World Commission on Protected Areas Joint Task Force on Biodiversity and Protected Areas.
+Bob is also an Honorary Senior Fellow at the UN Environment – World Conservation Monitoring Centre, a Director of the Izele Community Interest Company, on the Editorial Board of the journal Oryx and a member of the IUCN’s Species Survival Commission and World Commission on Protected Areas Joint Task Force on Biodiversity and Protected Areas.